- General safety

 - Safety committees

-SFU has a comprehensive biosafety program to ensure compliance with all regulatory requirements and is governed by the University Biosafety Committee under the Vice President, Research.
+SFU has a comprehensive biosafety program to ensure compliance with all regulatory requirements and is governed by the Institutional Biosafety Committee under the Vice President, Research.

 If you are a SFU faculty member conducting research, teaching and testing involving biohazardous material that is undertaken under the auspices of SFU and/or using SFU resources you are required to apply for a biosafety permit through the biosafety permit database.